 Slurs Are Directives.
 Pacific APA Colloquium, San Diego.
 [March 2018]

 Slurs Are Directives.
-USC/UCLA Graduate Conference, Los Angeles.
+USC/UCLA Graduate Conference, USC.
 [March 2018]

 Uniformity Motivated.
 Central APA Colloquium, Chicago.
 [February 2018]

 Slurs Are Directives.
-Harvard/MIT Graduate Conference, Cambridge [February 2018]
+Harvard/MIT Graduate Conference, MIT.
+[February 2018]